DRok17/Multi-Builder/README.md

 #### ** GENERAL SHOUTOUTS **

-Devon - Thanks to friends for all his help and listening to my ranting when something isn't working...until it does.
+Devon - Thanks for all his help and listening to my ranting when something isn't working...until it does.

 [dbenham](https://www.dostips.com/forum/viewtopic.php?f=3&t=6044) - Creating the JREPL batch file that allows template swapping, used in every builder.